 - US$27.25 (Special Chapter: Asia’s Economic Transformation: Where to, How, and How Fast?)

-This publication presents the latest key statistics on development issues concerning the economies of Asia and the Pacific to a wide audience, including policy makers, development practitioners, government officials, researchers, students, and the general public.
-Part I of this issue of the Key Indicators is a special chapter—Green Urbanization in Asia.
+This publication aims to present the latest key statistics on development issues concerning the economies of Asia and the Pacific to a wide audience, including policy makers, development practitioners, government officials, researchers, students, and the general public.
+Part I of this issue of the Key Indicators is a special chapter - "Asia's Economic Transformation: Where to, How, and How Fast?".
 Parts II and III comprise of brief, non-technical analyses and statistical tables on the Millennium Development Goals (MDGs) and seven other themes.
-This year, the second edition of the Framework of Inclusive Growth Indicators, a special supplement to Key Indicators is also included.
+This year, the 2013 edition of the Framework of Inclusive Growth Indicators, a special supplement to Key Indicators is also included.